The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis

 By focusing on the NORD zone and delving into seasonal variations, Figure \ref{fig:impact_HALFWAY_NORD_Jan24_Apr24_hourly_profile} displays the average profile of actual and counterfactual market quantities by hourly settlement period for January and April 2024.
 Under the HW scenario assumption, RECs deliver a net positive effect on actual market quantities only for central hours of the day in January (left panel).
 In contrast, during a typical spring month (April), the positive effect on market quantities is already visible since 6am, lasting until 7.30pm, in line with the fading sunlight (right panel).
 Thus, the scale of the impact of RECs is, as expected, stronger in April, because of the larger penetration of RES from RECs and their more effective displacement of expensive thermal generation due to the merit-order effect. \\

-We further investigate the latter finding, by analyzing the percentage relative difference between real and counterfactual hourly quantity profiles - stemming from the outcomes of Figure \ref{fig:impact_HALFWAY_NORD_Jan24_Apr24_hourly_profile} -, and applying the smoothing procedure reported at the beginning of this Section.
-Similarly to the hourly percentage impact on equilibrium quantities defined in Eq.~(\ref{eq:impact}), this indicator is computed as the relative deviation between average observed and synthetic quantities over the selected time window.\\
+We further investigate the latter finding by analyzing the percentage \textit{relative difference} between \emph{average} real and counterfactual hourly quantity profiles, as stemming from the outcomes displayed in Figure~\ref{fig:impact_HALFWAY_NORD_Jan24_Apr24_hourly_profile}, and by applying the smoothing procedure described at the beginning of this Section.
+Similarly to the hourly percentage impact on equilibrium quantities defined in Eq.~(\ref{eq:impact}), this indicator is computed as the relative deviation between average observed and synthetic quantities over the selected time window. \\

 Formally, for each settlement hour $h$, let $\bar{Q}_{actual,h}$ and $\bar{Q}_{synt,h}$ denote the average cleared quantities in the actual and counterfactual markets, respectively, computed over all days in the reference period.
 The relative difference is then defined as:

 By construction, a positive relative difference indicates that, on average, market equilibrium volumes are higher in the presence of RECs compared to the no-REC baseline, while a negative value signals a contraction in traded quantities, typically associated with a prevailing effect of REC self-consumption.
 This metric enables a transparent assessment of both the magnitude and the temporal (intra-day and seasonal) heterogeneity of REC-driven deviations from counterfactual market equilibria.\\